MSK-Scripts/msk_enginetoggle/README.md

 * GetEngineState -> Get the current Enginestate of the vehicle
 * SetVehicleDamaged -> Set the vehicle undrivable (Can't start/stop engine)
 * GetVehicleDamaged -> Get the vehicle is undrivable
+* SetSteeringAngle -> Set the steering angle
+* GetSteeringAngle -> Get the steering angle

 ### RealisticVehicleDamage
 If you use `RealisticVehicleDamage`, then replace following Code in `client.lua` on Line 333 in RealisticVehicleDamage: